PRD Planning Pipeline

 Phase 2: Story Writer

-Each story is scoped to be independently executable by an agent.
+• Implementation scope — each story is sized to be independently executable by an agent

 Phase 3: Dependency Mapper

-• Dependencies — which stories must complete before others can start
+• depends_on — which stories must complete before each one can start

 • Difficulty (1–5) — how complex the implementation is